S

 Nothing is separate.

-We just cannot isolate yourself from the world.
+We just cannot isolate ourselves from the world.

 You and I are different.
-We are also different than we were a week or a year ago.
+We are also different to how we were a week or a year ago.
 Some part of us lives in time and space, the rest lives in connection with the universe.
 We are physically separate, but our minds are inseparable.

 Shared Meaning